Our Physicians & Midwife

 Dr. Pereira is the secretary of the Northern Virginia chapter of the Catholic Medical Association.

 Kim Terhune has been a nurse for over 35 years.
 She earned her AS in nursing in 1999 from Brunswick College in Brunswick, Georgia.
 In 2001, she obtained her BSN from Old Dominion University in Norfolk, Virginia.
 After her children were born, she decided to return to school to pursue an advanced nursing education at Virginia Commonwealth University to become a Women’s Health Nurse Practitioner.
 Upon graduation in 2011, Mrs. Terhune has been working as a Nurse Practitioner in Obstetrics and Gynecology.
 Mrs. Terhune enjoyed the clinical aspects of obstetrics so much that she enrolled in Shenandoah University to earn a post Master’s certificate in midwifery in 2012.
 She loves working with women and their families during their journey of pregnancy, and labor and delivery.
 She also enjoys caring for women in the office for annual exams and helping with other issues they may face.

-Mrs. Terhune is married and a mother of five children, and a grandmother to one boy.
+Mrs. Terhune is a mother of five children, and a grandmother to one boy.
 She enjoys reading, knitting, crocheting, and spending time with her family.